roxiness/routify/site/src/routes/docs/pages/1.guide/code-splitting.md

 ```

 ## Bundling
 Sometimes you don't want each file imported individually.
-Maybe you have an `/admin` module which should load as a single bundle.
+Maybe you have an `/admin` module which should load as a separate bundle.

 #### Bundling a module
 ```